-The blue square button next to "A" stands for "Animation".
-Its state indicates if the animation of the virtual keyboard and the voice LEDs is active.
+The term "Ani" stands for "Animation".
+Its state indicates if the animation of the voice LEDs is active.
+In the standard synth version this also includes the virtual keyboard, which the Rack Edition doesn't have.
 The standard setting upon instantiating the synth is activated.
-If you switch the button off then the keyboard animation and the voice LEDs animation won't take place anymore.
+If you switch the button off then the LEDs animation won't take place anymore.
 This doesn't affect any of the synth's functionality.
-The virtual keyboard still can be played with the computer mouse, and incoming MIDI notes still are processed.

 Having no ongoing animation can be useful if you don't wanna be distracted by graphical animation during playing and just wanna concentrate on the sound itself.
 It however also can fix possible GUI freezing issues caused by lots of GUI activity when the host or the system doesn't give the plugin enough resources for it.
 If the GUI should freeze (note: you still can operate it then, it's just not re-drawn anymore, so you can't see what you've done) then simply close and re-open the interface and then deactivate animation.
 Then it won't happen anymore.

-Let's go to the lower button of the two, indicated with a number on the left:
+Let's go to the "Master Polyphony" button, indicated with a number on the left:

-Polyphony switch
+Master Polyphony